Analytic Bijections for Smooth and Interpretable Normalizing Flows: Analytic Bijections

-The parameters $\mu, \nu \in \R$ control asymptotic behavior: for $g = \sinh$, as $|x| \to \infty$, we have $h(x) \approx x + \sigma(\mu + \nu)$ for large positive $x$ and $h(x) \approx x - \sigma(\mu + \nu)$ for large negative $x$.
-This creates a \emph{global shift}: unlike purely local deformations where distant points are unchanged, here distant points are displaced by a constant offset, even though the slope returns to one, $h'(x) \to 1$.
-This differs from uniform scaling (as in affine transformations) where $h'(x) = \mathrm{const} \neq 1$ everywhere; here, the nonlinear action is confined to a local region but its cumulative effect propagates globally.
-Note that the parameter $\mu$ could be absorbed into $\nu$ and $\delta$, however with the above parametrization the inverse and forward maps are symmetric (switch $\mu$ and $\nu$, flip sign of $\delta, \mu, \nu$).
+This supports both local deformations (via $\delta$) and global shift via $\mu, \nu$ (see Figure~\ref{fig:illustrative-bijections}).\footnote{Note that the parameter $\nu$ could be absorbed into $\mu$ and $\delta$, but with the above parametrization the inverse and forward maps are symmetric (switch $\mu$ and $\nu$, flip sign of $\delta, \mu, \nu$).}